MercedesSenties/am-portfolio/README.md

 - You need to init firebase hosting.
 Run `firebase init hosting`
 - To test the service is working and see the site as in production, run `firebase emulators:start`
 - Deploy to hosting using `firebase deploy`

+## Add new projects

+- Add the images in the folder "public/images/projects".
+Name them "projectName-1.png", "projectName-2.png", etc.
+- Add the texts in the 3 languages.
+You can add them in the files common.json under public/locales/es, public/locales/en and public/locales/it
+- Add the project in the file src/data/projectsData.ts

 ## Visual Studio Code Extensions